 Getting to Seattle

-FOR SUMMER 2021, AS PART OF COVID-19 REGULATIONS: Climbers will need to self drive until further notice.
-Further information will be sent upon sign up.
+FOR SUMMER 2021, AS PART OF COVID-19 REGULATIONS: Climbers will need to self drive to and from the mountain.

 Our office and recommended hotels are 30-50 minutes from the airport (depending on traffic).
 Most climbers take a Lyft, Uber, or taxi directly from the airport.